Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Results

 Figure~\ref{fig:rapDiffInAngle} shows differential fiducial cross sections of $\pi^+\pi^-$, $K^+K^-$, and $p\Bar{p}$ pairs as a function of the pair rapidity in two $\Delta \upvarphi$ regions.
 The GRANIITTI predictions are shown as well with the same scaling as in~figure~\ref{fig:deltaPhi}.
 In general, the shapes of the measured distributions are well described by the GRANIITTI predictions and show the same behavior as at $\sqrt{s} = 200$ GeV~\cite{Rafal20}.

 Figure~\ref{fig:tDiffInAngle} shows differential fiducial cross sections of $\pi^+\pi^-$, $K^+K^-$, and $p\Bar{p}$ pairs as a function of the absolute value of the sum of the squares of the four-momentum transfer of the forward protons ($|t_1 + t_2|$) in two $\Delta \upvarphi$ regions.
 GRANIITTI predictions are shown as well.
 The same scaling as in the invariant mass distributions is applied.
-The shapes of the measured distributions are strongly affected by the fiducial cuts applied to the forward scattered protons.
+The shapes of the measured distributions are strongly affected by the fiducial cuts applied to the forward scattered protons as verified with a simple MC study.
 In general, the shapes are well described by the GRANIITTI predictions in $\Delta \upvarphi < 90^{\circ}$ while the distributions in $\Delta \upvarphi > 90^{\circ}$ are slightly shifted to the higher values in the model.
 The shapes are similar to those observed at $\sqrt{s} = 200$ GeV~\cite{Rafal20}.

 The large statistics of the $\pi^+\pi^-$ sample enables a more detailed study.
 The differential fiducial cross sections are studied in three characteristic ranges of the invariant mass of the pair: $m(\pi^+\pi^-) < 1$ GeV, 1 GeV $ < m(\pi^+\pi^-) < 1.5$ GeV and $m(\pi^+\pi^-) > 1.5$ GeV.
 The first region is considered to be dominated by continuum production.
 The second is dominated by resonant production, namely by $f_2(1270)$.